jinghuazhao/software-notes/seq.md

 ## fastq-splitter

-To divide a large FASTQ file into a set of smaller equally sized files, http://kirill-kryukov.com/study/tools/fastq-splitter/.
+The scripts divides a large FASTQ file into a set of smaller equally sized files, http://kirill-kryukov.com/study/tools/fastq-splitter/.